desandro/bower-introduction/outline.md

 ### Bower is special because it is unopinionated.

-+ Others in the market - Component, npm, Volo, Jam, Ender
++ Others in the market - Component, npm, Volo, Jam, Ender, Browserify, git submodules

 + It doesn't even have to be a package, can just be http